 Chest X-ray film: Plain X-ray films of the chest are often the first step in identifying a pleural effusion.
 If a pleural effusion is suspected, additional X-ray films may be taken to show if the fluid flows freely within the chest.
 The presence of one sided pleural effusion vs pleural effusion on both sides is also crucial in the evaluation of a patient.

 Computed tomography (CT Scan) and Ultrasound: These may be required to confirm the presence of pleural effusion.

 Pleural Fluid Analysis: Once a pleural effusion is identified on imaging, a fluid sample is usually taken to determine its characteristics.
-In a procedure called thoracentesis, the doctor inserts a needle and a catheter between the ribs, into the pleural space.
+In a procedure called thoracocentesis, the doctor inserts a needle and a catheter between the ribs, into the pleural space.
 A small amount of fluid is withdrawn for testing while a large amount can be removed simultaneously to relieve symptoms.
-Sometimes, a pleural biopsy is taken, esp when the effusion is likely to be due to tuberculosis.
+Sometimes, a thoracocentesis is taken, esp when the effusion is likely to be due to tuberculosis.